 Infertility treatments are medical procedures and techniques that seek to correct or overcome conditions causing infertility in men, women or both.
 These treatment options range from medications for hormone imbalances and ovary stimulation to simple procedures like IUI to more complex assisted reproductive technologies such as IVF or laparoscopy (fertility surgery).

 Other fertility services

 In conjunction with standard fertility treatments, patients may also need third-party assisted reproduction services, such as using sperm donation, egg donation or a gestational carrier (surrogacy).
 These are typically required by our LGBTQ+ patients or individual patients, and may also be recommended for heterosexual couples facing more difficult infertility challenges, such as advanced age or genetic concerns.

 We also offer fertility preservation services to freeze and store embryos, eggs or sperm for future use.

 Envita Fertility offers $99 infertility evaluation

 Thinking about starting a family now?
 Or are you considering freezing your eggs for the future?
 Book a fertility evaluation to better predict your chances of success.
-For $99, you receive a 45 minute physician consultation and an ultrasound to check your ovarian reserve.
+Limited time offer, for $99, you receive a 45 minute physician consultation and an ultrasound to check your ovarian reserve.